Ismail II: Familial purge

-Tahmasp I died in 15 May 1576 from accidental poisoning.
-Immediately, Haydar Mirza proclaimed himself as the new king and wore Tahmasp's crown.
-However, he did not found the time to assert his authority for on the same day the qurchis (the loyal bodyguards) who supported Ismail, isolated him from his supporters and killed Haydar Mirza.
-On 31 May 1576, 30,000 Qizilbash cavalrymen assembled before Qahqaheh Castle, demanding the release of Ismail, who accepted to come out of his jail only after hearing all of them pledge royalty to him.
+Tahmasp I died on 15 May 1576 from accidental poisoning.
+Immediately, Haydar Mirza proclaimed himself the new king and wore Tahmasp's crown.
+However, he did not find the time to assert his authority, for on the same day, the qurchis (the loyal bodyguards) who supported Ismail, isolated him from his supporters and killed Haydar Mirza.
+On 31 May 1576, 30,000 Qizilbash cavalrymen assembled before Qahqaheh Castle, demanding the release of Ismail, who accepted to come out of his jail only after hearing all of them pledge loyalty to him.
 On 1 September 1576, Ismail entered Qazvin and ascended the throne as Ismail II.

 A coronation party was held in the Chehel Sotun palace of Qavin which was attended by his brothers, cousins, court bureaucrats, religious dignitaries, Qizilbash tribal and military chiefs and the Georgian Bagrationi princes.
-Ambassadorial missions and gifts from the Ottoman empire, the Nizam Shahi sultanate of Deccan, and the Portuguese also arrived for the ceremony.
-The khutba of the accession was read by Makhdum Sharifi Shirazi, a Sunni clergyman chosen by Pari Khan Khanum, who was later appointed by Ismail as the sadr-i mamalik (minister of the religion).
-Moreover, a few days after his coronation, Ismail appointed Mirza Shokrollah Isfahani, as his grand vizier, Shahrokh Khan Zul al-Qadr, his former cellmate, as chief military prosecutor or divanbeygi and Mirza Mohammad Ma'muri, a bureaucrat shunned by Tahmasp, as his chief scribe or monshi.
+Ambassadorial missions and gifts from the Ottoman Empire, the Nizam Shahi sultanate of Deccan, and the Portuguese also arrived for the ceremony.
+The khutba of the accession was read by Makhdum Sharifi Shirazi, a Sunni clergyman chosen by Pari Khan Khanum, who Ismail later appointed as the sadr-i mamalik (minister of the religion).
+Moreover, a few days after his coronation, Ismail appointed Mirza Shokrollah Isfahani as his grand vizier, Shahrokh Khan Zul al-Qadr, his former cellmate, as chief military prosecutor or divanbeygi and Mirza Mohammad Ma'muri, a bureaucrat shunned by Tahmasp, as his chief scribe or monshi.